abcsFrederick/CRISPIN/README.md

 crispin run --mode slurm -profile test,biowulf
 ```

-To run crispin on your own data, you'll need to create a sample sheet.
+To run CRISPIN on your own data, you'll need to create a sample sheet.
 Take a look at the example:
 [assets/samplesheet_test_biowulf.csv](assets/samplesheet_test_biowulf.csv).